draeder/random-walk/README.md

 Useful for generating a real-time stream sample stock or crypto prices for analysis and testing algo trading applications, or any other application that needs a real-time stream of trend-oriented random numbers.

 The source random numbers are true random numbers derived from measurements of quantum fluctions in a vacuum, provided by [the ANU Quantum Number generator](https://qrng.anu.edu.au).
-They come in as Uint16, which are then paired as Uint32 and converted to floating point numbes for use in the Box Müller transform.
+They come in as Uint16 (1024 every 1 second), which are then paired as Uint32 and converted to floating point numbes for use in the Box Müller transform.

 > Note: the Box Müller transformed numbers are returned very quickly and will likely crash your terminal if using console.log.
-You will want to add your own timing as needed for the time being.
+You will want to add your own timing as needed for now.

+Please report any issues, questions or comments [here](https://github.com/draeder/random-walk/issues)

 ## Example
 ![alt text](https://draeder.github.io/random-walk/src/random-walk.png "Random walk")